makalaia/airflow-recommender/README.md

 will also set the write permissions needed on the volumes.

-Then after, the airflow webserver will start on [localhost:8080](http://localhost:8080/), you just need to turn the DAG on, and wait for all of the runs to be executed.
+Then after, the airflow webserver will start on [localhost:8080](http://localhost:8080/), you just need to turn the DAG on, wait for all of the runs to be executed and check the *performance.csv* file.

 ### Windows
 If you are on windows, remember to set the PWD environment variable to the current directory before running